ethxn2021/Tower-of-hanoi/README.md

 - User specifies the given moves
 - Code validates each move
 - Provides error messages
-- Reports the tower blocks that haven't been used
+- Reports the tower blocks that haven't been used.